 Once fertilization occurs with the formation of a zygote, cellular growth occurs continuously until death.
 Cellular growth is not a process limited to growing children or malignant tumors, it is in fact a highly intricate process involving cell division, proliferation, metabolism, and cell death.
 If any of the steps involving cellular growth is disrupted, it can result in pathological morbidity and early mortality.
 The growth of cells is regulated by growth hormone which in turn exerts much of its effects via Insulin-like Growth factor-1.
 The secretion of Growth Hormone occurs via the somatotropic cells present within the pituitary gland.
-GH then stimulates the synthesis of IGF-1 via activation of a transcription signaling pathway in the liver.
-IGF-1 is responsible for many of the indirect effects of growth hormone on chondrocytes to stimulate bone growth, lean muscle growth, and organomegaly.
+GH then stimulates the synthesis of IGF-1 via the activation of a transcription signaling pathway in the liver.
+IGF-1 is responsible for many of the indirect effects of growth hormones on chondrocytes to stimulate bone growth, lean muscle growth, and organomegaly.

 L-arginine is a semi-essential amino acid that plays an important role in the promotion of growth hormone secretion during childhood and infancy.
 It does this by inhibiting somatostatin, which is a potent inhibitor of growth hormone-releasing hormone.
 In addition to this, L-Arginine activates the mTORC1 signaling pathway to stimulate the synthesis of protein by PI3K pathway secondary activation.
 L-Arginine also promotes cell growth and proliferation via alternative methods that are not well understood.

 Study on the effect of L-Arginine on Growth Hormone and IGF-1

 A study on the effect of Growth Hormone and IGF-1 secretion by L-arginine on pituitary cells and hepatocytes was conducted by researchers.